Particular/docs.particular.net/nservicebus/messaging/message-headers-for-third-party-integrations.md

 ### Required metadata

 In order to enable NServiceBus to deserialize a message coming from a third party system, the message must contain its **full type name**.
-It can either be provided in the message body by ensuring appropriate serialization or by adding an additional header.
+It can either be provided in the message body by ensuring appropriate serialization or by adding an additional header (in NServiceBus v3 and above).

 Header key  | Value
 ------------- | -------------